dirigeants/klasa/tutorials/CommandsCustomResponses.md

 ## Custom Responses

-This is one of the most requested features for Klasa: the hability to translate and/or customize the error messages when a parameter is missing.
+This is one of the most requested features for Klasa: the ability to translate and/or customize the error messages when a parameter is missing.
 This is now achievable thanks to {@link Command.customizeResponse}, which takes the name of the key of the possible (remember the {@tutorial CommandsArguments} tutorial) and either a `string` or a `function` that takes one parameter: `msg` being a `KlasaMessage` instance, that you can use to get the Language instance from (check {@link KlasaMessage.language}).

 ## Configuring/Creating a custom response